sjbdcs/default/exampleSite/content/english/research/_index.md

 Every year, grade 11 students do a research project that spans a semester with the objective of helping the community.
 A lot of research that has been done in the past has been helpful to the regional government in assessing problems that was uncovered during the research done by the students.

-As part of St John's goals of inspiring and motivating students to become innovators, we
+As part of St John's goals of inspiring and motivating students to become innovators, we hold several exhibitions featuring innovations and projects proposed and done by students.